December 2025–April 2026 | 2–4pm ET | Hybrid | Free

-Throughout the cooler months, the long-standing chantey sing tradition will continue on the first Sunday of every month presented in the hybrid format, both in-doors at the Museum and online.
+Throughout the cooler months, the Seaport Museum’s beloved chantey sing, held on the first Sunday of every month, moves to the hybrid format, inviting you to gathering music lovers both in person at 207 Water Street and online via Zoom.

 In-Person Registration

-Advanced in-person registration to join the event at 207 Water Street will be encouraged for this event but walkups will be accommodated as possible.
-Any in-person attendee is welcome to lead a song during the round-robin; if you have a specific song in mind, please inform us of the song title when you register.
+Preregistration is encouraged to join the event at 207 Water Street.
+Walkups will be accommodated as possible.
+Any in-person attendee is welcome to lead a song during the round-robin.
+If you have a specific song that you would like to sing in mind, please inform us of the song title when you register.
+Access to this event includes walking up and down a few stairs.

 Zoom Registration